rostislav-matveev/FvwmPy/README.md

   argument is not included in `m.args`.
 If the first argument is a single '-', then it is also removed from `m.args`.

-  -  If the module is invoked FVWM command
+  -  If the module FvwmMyModule is invoked by FVWM command
      ```
      Module FvwmMyModule FvwmAkaModule arg1 arg2 ...
      ```